-Providers of support coordination for the Children's Choice Waiver program must:

-- Have a current, valid support coordination license; - Meet all requirements for targeted case management services as set forth in Louisiana Administrative Code 50:XV Chapter 105; - Have a signed performance agreement with OCDD to provide services to waiver recipients.
-Support coordination agencies must meet all of the performance agreement requirements; and - Meet any additional criteria outlined in the Medicaid Case Management Services manual chapter.
+Providers of support coordination for the Children's Choice Waiver program must have a signed performance agreement with OCDD to provide services to waiver recipients.
+Support coordination agencies must meet all of the performance agreement requirements in addition to any additional criteria outlined in the Case Management Services manual chapter.